Stewart Lupton

-Stewart Lupton (March 29, 1975 – May 29, 2018) was an American musician who was the lead singer of New York indie band Jonathan Fire*Eater.
+Stewart Lupton (March 29, 1975 – May 29, 2018) was an American musician who was the lead singer of New York indie band Jonathan Fire*Eater and The Childballads.

 Biography

 Stewart Lupton was born in Winston-Salem, North Carolina, on March 29, 1975.
 His father was in the United States Army.
 His family moved from North Carolina to Washington, D.C., when he was in fourth grade.
+He attended St. Albans School in Washington, as well as George Washington University where he studied poetry.

 He died at the age 43 on May 29, 2018, in Salt Lake City.